nithashab2000/cybersecurity-labs/README.md

 - Retrieved a SSH private key obtained via TLS-encrypted netcat communication to authenticate to the next level
 - Compared file differences using 'diff' command to identify the updated password to the next level from the similiar content files
 - Bypassed forced logout by remotely executing a command via SSH to read the password without triggering '.bashrc'
+- Used a SUID binary to safely execute a privileged command and retrieve the next level's password
 ---

 ## Skills Acquired